Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Patrick Carroll about 3 years ago
+Patrick Carroll almost 4 years ago

 I support the measure and the phased in shift to electrification of our city, state and country.
 It has already been proven that electrification saves money for consumers, especially in Sacramento.
 Natural gas is not clean, neither in its production nor when it is burned.